fenago/oracle19c-labs/dataguard/lab_guides/lab01.md

-# Oracle Data Guard 19c Lab Guide: Starting the Oracle Environment
+# Oracle Data Guard 19c Lab Guide: Starting Primary DB in the Oracle Environment

 ## Objective:
 In this lab guide, you will learn how to start the Oracle environment, specifically the listener and the Oracle database.